 The focus will be to build a training program with Industry experts that will shape the training and certification protocol for an entire industry nationwide.

-Overall, we will look at the establishment of training certifications in Aquaculture, Boat building, underwater welding and other Marine Industries.
+Overall, we will look at the establishment of training certifications in Aquaculture, Environmental Science, and Marine technologies.

 Possible Certifications for CAPE: